carbon-language/carbon-lang/llvm/docs/CMake.rst

   Generate build targets for the LLVM benchmarks.
 Defaults to ON.

 **LLVM_APPEND_VC_REV**:BOOL
-  Embed version control revision info (svn revision number or Git revision id).
+  Embed version control revision info (Git revision id).
   The version info is provided by the ``LLVM_REVISION`` macro in ``llvm/include/llvm/Support/VCSRevision.h``.
 Developers using git who don't need revision info can disable this option to avoid re-linking most binaries